Quansight-Labs/quansight-labs-site/posts/2020/08/but-what-are-traitlets.md

-Traitlets is aware of class hierarchy, thus when `MySpawner` inherit from the default Spawner, all `c.Spawner...` options will affect `MySpawner`, but `c.MySpawner...` options will of course only affect MySpawner and siblings.
+Traitlets is aware of class hierarchy, thus when `MySpawner` inherit from the default Spawner, all `c.Spawner...` options will affect `MySpawner`, but `c.MySpawner...` options will of course only affect `MySpawner` and siblings.

 It is thus also easy to configure differently siblings; a good  example is CLI IPython vs IPykernel used in notebooks and lab.
-Both applications are subclasses of InteractiveShell.
-Respectively ZMQInteractiveShell and TerminalInteractiveShell.
+Both applications are subclasses of `InteractiveShell`.
+Respectively `ZMQInteractiveShell` and `TerminalInteractiveShell`.

 I can configure both with `c.InteractiveShell.attribute=`, or decide that only the CLI will be affected via `c.TerminalInteractiveShell.attribute=`, I can also